Skip to main content

 Environmental background

 Recyclability is an important step in the transition to a circular economy.
-It provides an opportunity for materials to stay in the resource loop and thereby reducing the need for virgin resources.
-The extent to which a material is recycled depends on many factors, such as the sorting techniques and how the consumers ultimately sorts their waste.
+It provides an opportunity for materials to remain in the resource loop, thereby reducing the need for virgin resources.
+Some materials that are particularly resource-intensive to extract and produce, such as metals and glass, should be easy to separate and sort.
+The extent to which a material is recycled depends on many factors, including sorting technologies and how consumers ultimately sort their waste.
+The quality of the recycled material is also important in order to meet demand and enable a wide range of potential applications.
+By excluding harmful chemical substances from products and packaging, broader future use and greater circularity of materials can be achieved.

 Labels on plastic packaging can interfere with the recycling process in a similar way, especially if a label is made from a different material than the packaging, covers a large amount of its surface and is not easily washed away.